deeenes/bioinfo-tools/README.md

     together with igraph: you can use igraph graphs and layouts seemlessly.
 -   http://sachaepskamp.com/qgraph - Another super R module for graph
-    analysis.
+    analysis from Sacha Epskamp.
 It extends igraph with additional layouts and methods, and they work together very well.
 -   https://bitbucket.org/snippets/deeenes/LjL5R/good-fruchterman-reingold-layout -
     Sometimes it is difficult to plot a graph with nodes evenly spaced and avoiding overlaps.
 Here are some good parameters for the